ExpressLRS/Docs/docs/quick-start/transmitters/flash2400.md

     7. A Temp folder will open up with the **firmware.elrs** file.
 Copy-paste the firmware.elrs file into your Radio's SD Card (preferably to the `/FIRMWARE` folder for easy access).

-    8. On your radio, to open the System Menu.
+    8. On your radio, open the System Menu.

         - On newer radios, you can press the ++"SYS"++ key to open the System Menu
         - On older radios, or radios that only have a menu key, you will need to long-press the ++context-menu++ key to open the System Menu